web analytics

 About:

-Pedigo’s work is largely influenced by ideas of possible worlds found in Modal Realism & panpsychism, the ethics of humanism, as well as the vital agency and social ecologies as expressed in Jane Bennett’s Vibrant Matter.
-He is also an avid researcher and practioner of traditional European, Near-Eastern, and Meditteranean forms of mysticism.
-He is the founder and writer for the online journal Artpyre.
+My work and ideas have been largely influenced by the possible worlds found in Modal Realism & panpsychism, the ethics of humanism, as well as the vital agency and social ecologies expressed through Jane Bennett’s Vibrant Matter.
+I am also an avid researcher and practioner of traditional European, Near-Eastern, and Meditteranean forms of mysticism.
+I am the founder and writer for the online journal Artpyre.

 Contact: